sarkahn/dots-roguelike/Assets/Part1/Part1-HelloWorld.md

 ```

 The code is pretty straightforward - we're writing the string
 "Hello, World!" to position 5,5 in the console.
-By default
+Make sure you're calling it
+in `Start` and not `Awake` since the console needs to do some initilization during
-Print will write white text on a black background, but you
+`Awake)`.
+By default `Print` will write white text on a black background, but you
-can pass colors as the final two arguments to change the tile colors.
+can call `PrintColor` to add colored tiles.

 In order for it to work we need it to be in our scene, so attach the new
 script to any GameObject in the scene and set our console